The Free City (Zephyria)

 Healthcare: The Patchwork

-A network of clinics staffed by defectors, self-taught practitioners, and—in Greenward—a veterinarian who discovered her livestock skills translated.
+A network of clinics staffed by defectors, self-taught practitioners, and cross-trained specialists.
 Medical knowledge is the city's most precious import: every doctor who escapes the Sprawl is worth their weight in salvage.

-The flaw: Without Helix pharmaceuticals, life expectancy is 14 years below the Sprawl average.
+The flaw: Without Helix pharmaceuticals, life expectancy is 14 years below Sprawl average.
+Treatable cancers kill.
+Preventable infections spread.
 Dr. Hassan Farid's Council seat exists because he won't stop reminding people that principle is a luxury the dying can't afford.

 Defense: The Volunteer Militia

-The flaw: Against a serious Ironclad assault, the militia would last hours.
+The flaw: Against a serious Ironclad assault, would last hours.
 Everyone knows this.
-The city's real defense is the same thing that's protected it for thirteen years: not being worth the cost.
+The city's real defense: not being worth the cost.

 The AI Governance Question

-In the Sprawl, AI makes governance unnecessary—algorithms allocate resources, predict crime, optimize traffic, approve loans.
-Citizens don't need to participate because the system runs itself.
-Zephyria rejected this model entirely after the Cascade, but thirty-seven years later, the question is back.
+In the Sprawl, AI makes governance unnecessary—algorithms allocate resources, predict crime, optimize traffic.
+Zephyria rejected this model entirely after the Cascade, but the question is back.

 The 2183 Proposal

-Last year, a group of younger Council candidates proposed using limited AI to assist with resource allocation during drought season.
+Last year, younger Council candidates proposed limited AI for drought-season resource allocation.
 The reaction split the city along generational lines.
 Founders called it "inviting ORACLE back."
 The younger generation called it "using tools instead of dying from stubbornness."

 The proposal failed—nine to eight.
 The closest any AI-related motion has come to passing.
-Thomas Brightwater, the Sunwell representative who voted yes, said afterward: "We're not debating technology.
+Thomas Brightwater, who voted yes: "We're not debating technology.
 We're debating whether our children have to die for our trauma."

-The Collective watches this debate with acute interest.
-Their ideology demands destroying all ORACLE fragments— but Zephyria's question is different.
+The Collective watches with acute interest.
 Not "should AI exist?" but "who should AI serve?"
-If algorithms are transparent, communally controlled, and serve citizens instead of shareholders, is that still the enemy?
+If algorithms are transparent, communally controlled, and serve citizens instead of shareholders—is that still the enemy?

 The Collective doesn't have an answer.
 Neither does Zephyria.
 The question keeps both of them up at night.